awe-f0x/LLM-for-business-content-creation/README.md

 ## ✅ Validation

-1. We will install your - it should not have any errors during installation
+1. We will install your model - it should not have any errors during installation
 2. We will run it in real time to improve the quality of the texts validation dataset
 3. We will receive assessments of the improved texts by ARIEstimator and AlinaEstimator
 4. We will perform an expert assessment of the texts